Gemini-Commerce/mailchimp-marketing-go/docs/EcommerceApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **PostEcommerceStoresIdProductsIdImages**
-> EcommerceProductImage PostEcommerceStoresIdProductsIdImages(ctx, storeId, productId, body)
+> EcommerceProductImage3 PostEcommerceStoresIdProductsIdImages(ctx, body, storeId, productId)
 Add product image

 Add a new image to the product.